fluree/docs.flur.ee/src/content/docs/start/installation.md

 ### Dependencies

 Fluree requires Java 8 (Java 1.8) or above.
+To verify that your version of Java, you can type `java -version` in the terminal.

 ### Launching Fluree